sprintup/blah/README.md

 ***

 # Merging vs Rebasing
-- Merging preserves history exactly as it happened and merges it into one single timeline
+- Merging preserves history exactly as it happened (same SHAs) and merges it into one single timeline
-- rebasing creates new commit (changes history)
+- rebasing creates new commit (SHAs for changes in history)
 - `git log --all --decorate --oneline --graph --max-count=5` shows all branchs graph history, limiting to last 5 commits; "dog -decorate -oneline -graph"

 ![prepRebase](/assets/prepRebase.png)